ronappleton/quote-api/README.md

 The API will be secured with a simple API token.

-For this I will add a command to the application that will allow the creation of API tokens.
-The command will generate a random token and store it in the database.
-The tokens will be encrypted when stored in the database.
+For this I will add an API_TOKEN to the env file and use in the auth config file.

 A Middleware will be used to check the API token on each request to the API.
-The Middleware will check the token against the database and allow the request to continue if the token is valid.
+The Middleware will check the token against the config and allow the request to continue if the token is valid.
 Otherwise the request will be rejected with a 401 response.

-For simplicity, I will use uuid's for the tokens, and accept the token as a query parameter on the request.

 ### API Client